-LOS BAÑOS, Philippines - SEARCA, in partnership with the Philippine Department of Agriculture-Bureau of Agricultural Research (DA-BAR), conducted the training on Financial Viability and Profitability Analysis of Agricultural Technologies and Enterprises for the third batch of participants on 3-7 June 2019 at the SEARCA Headquarters.
+LOS BAÑOS, Philippines – The Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA), in partnership with the Philippine Department of Agriculture-Bureau of Agricultural Research (DA-BAR), conducted the training on Financial Viability and Profitability Analysis of Agricultural Technologies and Enterprises for the fourth batch of participants on 21-25 October 2019 at the SEARCA Headquarters.

-A total of 46 selected personnel from state universities and colleges (SUCs), local government units (LGUs), nongovernmental organizations (NGOs), DA regional offices, and DA-BAR participated in the training.
+A total of 24 selected personnel from state universities and colleges (SUCs), local government units (LGUs), DA Regional Offices and attached agencies, and DA-BAR participated in the training.

 The training aimed to provide knowledge and improve the skills of the research personnel from various academic and research institutions in conducting financial viability and profitability analysis.
 The major topics covered were cost and returns analysis, break-even analysis, partial budgeting, break-even budgeting, and financial and sensitivity analyses.

 The training-workshop was a combination of discussions and laboratory exercises with hands-on experience on computer applications of various analytical tools used in the evaluation of the profitability of processing technologies and enterprises.

 During the opening program, Dr. Maria Cristeta N. Cuaresma, SEARCA Program Head for Graduate Education and Institutional Development, warmly welcomed everyone on behalf of Dr. Glenn B. Gregorio, SEARCA Director.
 In his speech, Dr. Gregorio said the support to this project comes from the understanding of the important role of technologies and product innovations in increasing farm productivity especially through small and medium scale agro-enterprises, the major driver of the Philippines’ agriculture-based industry.